-A Ph.D. student should devote at least one year to research (24 credits of 700 level courses, under the constraints listed above).
+A Ph.D. student should devote at least one year to research (24 credits of 700 level research credits).
 During this time the student should pursue, under faculty supervision, an original investigation of one or more problems in an area of concentration in computer science, and present the results in a thesis.

 Having identified an area of research, the student should find a member of the graduate faculty who is interested in that area and who is willing to be the student's thesis advisor.
 Only a full member of the Graduate Faculty of Computer Science can be the thesis advisors.
 Work on the thesis research should then be carried out under the direction of that supervisor.
 A student should find a research advisor by the end of the fourth, preferably by the end of the second semester.
 Students who do not have a research advisor by the end of the second year are not making satisfactory progress towards the PhD.

 Within six months of the successful completion of the qualifying examination, the student and a full member of the Graduate Faculty of Computer Science must declare to the Graduate Committee that the student is doing research under the guidance of that professor as advisor.
 If there are circumstances that prevent such an agreement between a professor and the student, the student should consult with the Graduate Director.
-If the Ph.D. thesis advisor is to be a courtesy member of the department (as defined above), the student must maintain an academic advisor who is a regular member of the department and the student must keep the academic advisor well-informed about his/her research progress; in this case, both advisors must be approved by the Graduate Committee.
+By the end of your fourth year or within one year of passing the depth requirement, whichever is later, you must have formed your disseration committee and have your proposal approved.
+Please refer to the Disseration Committee and Proposal link for more detail.

 The student will do research under the direction of an advisor, who must be a full (rather than associate) member of the Graduate Faculty of Computer Science, write a dissertation about that work, have the thesis read by a committee of at least four and defend the work in an oral presentation to the committee and all who are interested.
 (The Graduate Committee will announce this dissertation defense.)
 The student's advisor will propose a committee to the Graduate Committee and the DCS Graduate Director for approval.
 The thesis committee, chaired by the advisor, will include at least two other (full or associate) members of the Graduate Faculty of Computer Science and one additional person referred to as the "outside member".
 This outside member